 - When the meatballs are done, use tongs to move them to a serving platter.
 Pour the hot gravy over the meatballs and serve them immediately.

-To serve them as an appetizer:
+To make Breakfast Meatballs as an appetizer:

 - Set tongs next to the platter of meatballs and gravy so guests can serve themselves.
 Provide forks or toothpicks.
+You can pour the gravy over the meatballs, or have it next to the platter in a warmer, so guests can dip the meatballs.

 - The meatballs and gravy are delicious over biscuits for an old-fashioned breakfast.
 Split biscuits in half and set them on plates.
 Spoon the meatballs and gravy over the halves.